Skip to main content

 Usage:

-def list_packages(include_system_apps: bool = True) -> List[str]
+async def list_packages(include_system: bool = False) -> List[str]

 List known bundle identifiers.
 Arguments: